Bears-R-Us/arkouda/.github/ISSUE_TEMPLATE/bug-report.md

 **Is this a Blocking Issue**
 - Are there any known work-arounds?
-- If a known work
+- If a known work around exists, please provide a code block demonstrating it.

 **`ak.config()` Output**
 Providing the output of `ak.config()` provides crucial debuggin information.